This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 If you love making easy biscuits from scratch, then add a bag of self-rising flour to your shopping list.
 There are so many other baked goods you can make with self rising flour – muffins, cookies, quick breads, and of course, amazingly easy biscuits.

 But, it is really simple and easy to make your own self-rising flour.
 So, don’t let the lack of self rising flour keep you from baking these delicious drop biscuits!

 How to make self rising flour from all purpose (regular) flour

 Making self-rising flour takes just three simple ingredients.
 If I run out of self-rising flour, I usually mix up a batch to keep on hand until I can get to the store.

-Make your own self-rising flour: Combine 4 cups of flour, 2 tablespoons of baking powder, and 1 1/2 tablespoons of salt.
+Make your own self-rising flour: Combine 4 cups of flour, 2 Tablespoons of baking powder, and 1 teaspoon of salt.
 Mix well, and store in a container at room temperature.
 This is enough for two batches of biscuits.